chrisgrieser/nvim-tinygit/README.md

 require("tinygit").issuesAndPrs { type = "all", state = "all" }
 ```

-- Open at GitHub and copy the URL to the system clipboard.
+- Open the current file at GitHub in the browser and copy the URL to the system clipboard.
-- Normal mode: the current file; visual mode: the current selection.
+- Normal mode: open the current file or repo.
+- Visual mode: open the current selection.

 ```lua
 -- file|repo (default: file)